Admin-7/Mr-Robot-techniques/How-to-facilitate-Trivia-night.md

 * Bonus-Dec: `0`
 * Hint: `"Automatically and by default" means the original, 'factory settings' configuration of the service.
 "All outgoing email" means email that gets copied to your Sent folder.`
 * Hint Penalty: `5`
-* Factoid: No existing service (known to the game organizer) automatically encrypts email to all possible recipients because encrypted email communications requires the prior exchange of 'public keys.'
-ProtonMail, too, will not encrypt email you send to non-ProtonMail users unless you manually perform the encryption process yourself.
+* Factoid: No existing service (known to the game organizer) automatically encrypts email to all possible recipients because standards for encrypted email communications require the prior exchange of public keys.
+ProtonMail, too, will not encrypt email you send to non-ProtonMail users unless you manually perform the encryption process yourself using an add-on like [Mailvelope](https://mailvelope.com/).
 There is an emerging standard called [AutoCrypt](https://autocrypt.org/) that attempts to solve this problem in a vendor-neutral manner.

 ## "Aren't you worried about Signal not being secure?"